lendoza/bingphipsi/README.md

 bingphipsi.com
 ==========
-This site was built for my fraterntiy, Phi Kappa Psi.
+This site was built for the Phi Kappa Psi Fraternity at Binghamton University

-It displays our history, upcoming events, and much more.
+It displays the history of the chapter, upcoming events, and reasons to consider joining.